E3: Enrichment Experiences in Engineering

 nuclear power operates.

-E3 teachers spend four weeks in the summer alongside nuclear
+E3 teachers spend two weeks in the summer alongside nuclear

 engineers at Texas A&M University developing curricula and

 conducting experiments to take back to their classrooms.
 The

 teachers spend the next two weeks with technicians and engineers at